 The College has lodging on its Rockport campus for approximately 100 students.
-These accommodations include a number of local residences, a 25-unit off-site facilty for our Young Artists program, a 30-room on-campus residence, apartments and local homes.
+These accommodations include a number of local residences, a 14-unit off-site facilty for our Young Artists program, a 30-room on-campus residence, apartments and local homes.
 A student housing manager is on duty to handle housing issues.
 Resident assistants are assigned to each residence to oversee the safe and quiet atmosphere.

 Student Activities Fee

-A fee of $150 per term is assessed each student in residence to cover a variety of non-academic services, including receptions, guest speakers, exhibitions, high speed Internet access, an Internet Cafe and a student accident insurance policy.
+A fee of $150 per term is assessed each student in residence to cover a variety of non-academic services, including receptions, guest speakers, exhibitions, high speed Internet access, and a student accident insurance policy.

 WiFi and Printing